In this article

 By default, the IRS considers any single-member LLC a disregarded entity and a sole proprietorship for federal income tax purposes.

-If you own a single-member LLC, you won’t have to file a separate tax return reporting your business expenses or income.
+You won’t have to file a separate tax return reporting your business expenses or income if you own a single-member LLC.
 Instead, you can simply claim the profits from your LLC on your personal income tax form (Form 1040) via Schedule C.

-Unless your LLC is set up for passive activity like real estate investment, you’ll be classified as self-employed by the IRS.
-This classification means you’ll also have to pay self-employment taxes on your profits by filing Schedule SE.
+Unless your LLC is set up for passive activity like real estate investment, the IRS will classify you as self-employed.
+This classification means you must also pay self-employment taxes on your profits by filing Schedule SE.

 Multi-member LLC

 Unless specified otherwise, the IRS treats multi-member LLCs as partnerships for tax purposes.
-Similar to one-member LLCs, this means your business itself doesn’t pay any taxes or file tax returns of its own.
+Similar to one-member LLCs, your business doesn’t pay any taxes or file tax returns of its own.

 Like a single-member LLC, owners of a multi-member LLC also have to pay self-employment taxes on their share of the profit, unless the LLC is set up for passive activity.